Why should we go with River Riders?

 All buses are on the road non-stop during busy times and will pick you up as soon as possible.

-Keeping your group organized, like having them all together, and stacking tubes neatly on the side will help the drivers to keep moving during busy times.
+Keeping your group organized, such as keeping everyone together, and stacking tubes neatly on the side will help the drivers to keep moving during busy times.

 The drivers are working hard to provide you with the best possible service.